jack101311/Eink-Module/readme.md

 ## How to Use This Module

 1. Download the scripts and upload them to your web server or websites.
+Put the script in the same folder of your webpage.
 2. Reference them with `<script>` tag in the `<head>` section.

 ```html